 Disabilities (ADA) (including ADA (Disabilities))

-against a qualified individual with a disability.
+cannot discriminate against a qualified individual with a disability.

 Reasonable accommodation by employers is required absent undue hardship.

 The ADA Amendments Act of 2008 (ADAAA) and its

-disability discrimination laws.
-Many states, including Texas, have laws that
+broader disability discrimination laws.
+Many states, including Texas, have laws that mirror the amended

 and genetic information discrimination in the workplace.